 - Ensure that the ED adheres to accepted ethical and professional standards

-- Attend quarterly meetings of the Board (at least by phone), two weekend retreats a year and assigned committee meetings
+- Attend bimonthly meetings of the Board (at least by phone), two weekend retreats a year and assigned committee meetings

 - Review meeting materials in advance of any meeting and be prepared to think about and discuss agenda items

-- Participate in planning for the future and evaluate previous work
+- Participate in planning for the future and evaluation of previous plans

 - Declare any conflict of interest, whether real or with the potential to be perceived as such